Kahler-Einstein metrics, canonical random point processes and birational geometry: Introduction

-It is a pleasure to thank Sebastien Boucksom, David Witt-Nyström, Vincent Guedj and Ahmed Zeriahi for the stimulating colaborations \cite{b-b,b-b-w,bbgz}, which paved the way for the present work.
-I am also greatful to Bo Berndtsson for infinitely many fruitful discussions on complex analysis and Kähler geometry over the years.
-This work was partly supported by an ERC grant.
+It is a pleasure to thank Sebastien Boucksom, David Witt-Nyström, Vincent Guedj and Ahmed Zeriahi for the stimulating collaborations \cite{b-b,b-b-w,bbgz}, which paved the way for the present work.
+I am also grateful to Bo Berndtsson for infinitely many fruitful discussions on complex analysis and Kähler geometry over the years.
+The present paper, together with the companion paper \cite{berm8}, supersedes the first arXiv version of the paper (the latter paper also contained results about log pairs with log canonical singularities and applications to arithmetic geometry, which will appear in a separate paper).
+This work was supported by grants from the ERC and the KAW foundation